IMG 4159.HEIC scaled

 The Middle School has its own requirement of five service hours per year for 6th, 7th and 8th grade.
 No themes are attached to the service requirements.
 Any student that transfers into middle school at McQuaid Jesuit will receive five credit hours for the year(s) they were not enrolled at McQuaid.
 All middle school students should complete the 15-hour requirement before the end of 8th grade to be eligible to move from middle school to high school.

 Laudato Si’, the second encyclical of Pope Francis, encouraged us to take care of our common home and take care of the environment.
-In that light, Freshmen will complete ten service hours under the theme of “Care for God’s Creation,” which focuses on service to the environment or nature.
+In that light, high school students will complete ten service hours under the theme of “Care for God’s Creation,” which focuses on service to the environment or nature.
 Examples of service that fulfills this theme include neighborhood clean-ups, work with animal shelters or environmental organizations, park beautification, etc.

 Examples of service that fulfill this theme include volunteering at a soup kitchen, homeless shelter, food bank, or with an organization working with refugees, to name a few.
-Pope Francis also speaks of reaching out to those on the “existential peripheries,” those who struggle in their search for meaning and happiness.

 Seniors are required to complete a significant capstone service project for graduation.
 The Capstone ought to be a substantial, standalone project with at least 25 hours of volunteer work focused on serving the poor, marginalized, and underserved.
 Any hours a student accumulates for a project that has not been pre-approved will not be allowed to count towards that project.
 The project will preferably include contact with a population in need, as kinship with the marginalized is an integral part of Christian service.
 Please see this informational page for more details on the Capstone project and for ideas to fulfill the requirement.